 - In a food processor fitted with blade, process basil leaves, and pine nuts with a few pulses.

-- With food processor running, add garlic cloves, and slowly drizzle olive oil, stopping to scrape down the sides of the bowl.
+- With food processor running, add chopped garlic, and slowly drizzle olive oil, stopping to scrape down the sides of the bowl.

 - Add cheese, and pulse for a few seconds, taste and adjust seasoning, adding black pepper and salt if necessary.

-- Store in the refrigerator, covered for up to a week.
+- Store any leftover pesto in the refrigerator, covered with a thin layer of olive oil, for up to a week.

 This is all time classic and you made one fine pasta dish!
 Thanks for coming and linking up at The Weekend Social.
 Please be sure to come back next week starting Thursdays at 9PM EST on culinaryflavors.gr !
 I hope to see you there!